pennyl67/openminted-guidelines/GLOSSARY.md

 ## tool

-Piece of \(standalone\) software typically for a very limited technical purpose, such as a particular implementation of a part-of-speech tagger \(e.g. TreeTagger\), a tree parsing program \(e.g. mstparser\), etc. Preferred terms in OMTD include 'component' and 'workflow'.
+Piece of \(standalone\) software typically for a very limited technical purpose, such as a particular implementation of a part-of-speech tagger \(e.g. TreeTagger\), a tree parsing program \(e.g. mstparser\), etc. Preferred terms in OpenMinTeD include 'component' and 'workflow'.

 ## workflow